qrtt1/project-prompt-generator/README.md

 - **Customizable Ignored Files:** 🛡️ Respects `.gitignore` and supports additional custom ignore patterns.
 - **Organized Output:** 📋 Generates an outline file that clearly lists all converted files.
 - **Sensitive Data Masking:** 🔒 Automatically detects and masks API keys, passwords, and other sensitive information (enabled by default).
+- **Event-Based Architecture:** 📡 Uses an event system to process files and handle output generation.

 ## Installation 🛠️